 - Proceed up Trinity St, then St John St, then left along Bridge St 100 yards or so until you reach Portugal Place.
 Turn down Portugal Place (pedestrian only), which then leads into Portugal St and onto Jesus Green.
 Head diagonally left across the Green until you reach the river towpath.
 Follow this right (E) for some way, alongside Jesus Green and then Midsummer Common, all the way until you approach the Elizabeth Way flyover

 - Shortly before the flyover, take a path going diagonally right up Walnut Tree Rd, which runs alongside the main road.
-Take the subway under the roundabout, exit at the other side; turn right into East Rd and just after the Law Courts turn left into St Matthew’s St. Follow this to the end, and then just to your right on the opposite side you will see a track and the entrance to the Mill Rd Cemetery.
-Walk through it and come out at the far right hand end, then walk down a track with trees on either side to Mill Rd
+Take the subway under the roundabout, exit at the other side; turn right onto East Rd and just after the Law Courts turn left into St Matthew’s St. Follow this to the end, and then just to your right on the opposite side you will see a track and the entrance to the Mill Rd Cemetery.
+Walk through it and come out at the far right-hand end, then walk down a track with trees on either side to Mill Rd

 - Turn right on Mill Rd and head up to Parker’s Piece.
-Follow the south west edge, and then cross the traffic lights and walk down Lensfield Rd past the Polar Research Institute
+Follow the south-west edge, and then cross the traffic lights and walk down Lensfield Rd past the Polar Research Institute

 - At the end of Lensfield Rd, turn left down Brookside, with Hobson’s Conduit on your immediate right.
 You will arrive at the entrance of the Botanic Garden

 - From the Botanic Garden entrance (which thoroughly merits a visit and has an excellent café), continue along the road with the conduit on your immediate left.
 Cross Brookland Avenue and follow the conduit footpath with allotments on your right.
 Make a brief detour through Clare Woods on your right and then re-join the conduit path.
 Follow it all the way until you have nearly reached Long Rd